gdquest-demos/godot-open-rpg/README.md

 ![Godot Open RPG banner](media/Open-RPG.png)

-OpenRPG is a a demo showing how to create a 2D traditional RPG in Godot 4.
+OpenRPG is a a demo showing how to create a classical turn-based RPG in Godot 4.
 It's currently a work-in-progress.

-If you want to help
+**You need to use Godot 4.3 to open the project!** You can find Godot 4.3 on the [Godot website](https://godotengine.org/).

-➡ Follow us on [Twitter](https://twitter.com/NathanGDQuest) and [YouTube](https://www.youtube.com/c/gdquest/) for free game creation tutorials, tips, and news!
+➡ Follow us on [Twitter](https://twitter.com/NathanGDQuest) and [YouTube](https://www.youtube.com/c/gdquest/) for Godot tips and tutorials!
 Get one of our [Godot game creation courses](https://www.gdquest.com/product/) to support our work on Free Software.

 ## Project Goal